Academic Profile : Faculty

 Mukhlis supervises MA and PhD students and has served as Higher Degree Internal Examiner at NIE as well as External Examiner for universities in Singapore and Malaysia.
 He currently sits on the Editorial Board of Jurnal Bahasa, a publication of Dewan Bahasa dan Pustaka (Malaysia), and Jurnal Linguistik, a publication of the Persatuan Linguistik Malaysia.
 He has previously served as Associate Editor of Asia Pacific Journal of Education and Co-editor of Journal Pendidikan Awal Kanak-kanak.

-Mukhlis was trained in speech perception at Bangor and Edinburgh universities in the UK for his graduate studies, a field that crosses the disciplines of phonetics and cognitive science.
+Mukhlis was trained in speech perception at Bangor and Edinburgh universities in the UK for his graduate studies, a field that straddles the disciplines of phonetics and cognitive science.
 He went on to work on Malay linguistics at the National University of Singapore, his first academic appointment.
-His interest in education brought him to NIE where he developed an expertise in literacy practices in preschoolers before expanding into bilingualism and biliteracy.
+His interest in education brought him to NIE where he developed an expertise in the literacy practices of preschoolers before expanding into bilingualism and biliteracy.
 In recent years, he picked up phonetics again, specifically socio-phonetics, researching on pronunciation and identity in the Malay language.
 In between, he ventured into madrasah education.

 Mukhlis teaches in the areas of linguistics, critical discourse analysis, sociocultural approaches to literacy, and bilingualism and bilingual education, for which he has received several teaching awards.
 He also conducts workshops for teachers on Bilingual Teaching Methods.